reysaf14/AI-Internal-Knowledge-Assistant-RAG-Python-Implementation/README.md

 ## Current verification boundary

 M0–M4 evidence remains implementer-level and M5 is still `NOT_VERIFIED`.
-Telegram sandbox credentials, the approved M5 dataset/rubric, and the local Qwen runtime are intentionally not required for this packaging milestone.
+Telegram sandbox delivery and the approved M5 12+3 rubric remain separate acceptance gates; the local Gemma runtime is available for engineering tests.
 Independent QA, Security, and release approval remain separate gates.